absalomedia/grav-theme-purity/README.md

 # Customising core CSS

-Purity runs a combination of Grunt & Gulp to build the latest bleeding edge edition of Yahoo's [Pure CSS](http://www.purecss.io).
+Purity runs Gulp to build the latest bleeding edge edition of Yahoo's [Pure CSS](http://www.purecss.io).
 The process is fairly simple.
-Once Node, Gulp & Grunt have been installed inside /your/site/grav/user/themes/purity, run:
+Once Node & Gulp have been installed inside /your/site/grav/user/themes/purity, run:

-	grunt
 	gulp

 This will build a brand new pure.min.css file inside /your/site/grav/user/themes/purity/css